Financing Your Multiplex Purchase

 What is the minimum down payment for a multiplex in Canada?

-Here is what the numbers look like in practice.
-On a $750K multiplex, your minimum down payment is $50,000 (5% of $500K plus 10% of $250K).
-On a $1M property, it is $75,000.
-The December 2024 CMHC rule change was significant — previously, anything over $999,999 required 20% down, which meant $200K on a million-dollar property.
-Now that same purchase needs only $75K.
-The trade-off is you will pay a CMHC insurance premium (around 4% of the mortgage amount at minimum down), which gets added to your mortgage balance.
-On a $750K purchase with $50K down, that premium is roughly $28,000.
+The December 2024 CMHC rule change was significant — previously, anything over $999,999 required 20% down.
+Now the same purchase needs only the tiered amount.
+The trade-off is the CMHC insurance premium: on a $750K purchase with $50K down, that premium is roughly $28,000.
 You pay interest on it for the life of the loan, so the true cost is higher than the premium alone.

 Can rental income help me qualify for a mortgage?